-The Governing Board may entrust to and confer upon any Governor holding any executive office any of the powers exercisable by him as Governor upon such terms and conditions and with such restrictions as it thinks fit, and either collaterally with or to the exclusion of its own powers, and may from time to time revoke, withdraw, alter or vary all or any of such powers.
+The governing board may entrust to and confer upon any governor holding any executive office any of the powers exercisable by them as Governor upon such terms and conditions and with such restrictions as it thinks fit, and either collaterally with or to the exclusion of its own powers, and may from time to time revoke, withdraw, alter or vary all or any of such powers.

 Appointment and Retirement of Governors

-Any provision of the Act which, subject to the provisions of these Articles, would have the effect of rendering any person ineligible for appointment as a Governor or liable to vacate office as a Governor on account of his having reached any specified age or requiring special notice or any other special formality in connection with the appointment of any Governor over a specified age shall not apply to the Association.
+A sub-committee of the governing board shall be charged with overseeing the process for governing board appointments and re-appointments in collaboration with both the regional and WANO governing boards, and make recommendations to the governing board relating to such appointments.
+The governing board is required to ensure no company has more than one of its officers or employees sitting on the governing board, except for the positions of Chair and President.

-The office of a Governor shall be vacated if:
+The office of a governor shall be vacated if:

-He shall become prohibited by law from acting as Governor
+They shall become prohibited by law from acting as governor

-He shall resign by writing under his hand left at the office or if he shall in writing offer to resign, and the Governing Board shall resolve to accept such offer
+They shall resign by writing under his hand left at with the Secretary, or if they shall in writing offer to resign, and the governing board shall resolve to accept such offer

-He shall have a bankruptcy order made against him or shall compound with his creditors generally or shall apply to the court for an interim order under Section 253 of the Insolvency Act 1986 in connection with a voluntary arrangement under that Act
+They shall have a bankruptcy order made against them or shall compound with their creditors generally or shall apply to the court for an interim order under Section 253 of the Insolvency Act 1986 (as amended by the 2000 Act C 39, s.3) in connection with a voluntary arrangement under that Act

-in England or elsewhere an order shall be made by any court claiming jurisdiction in that behalf on the ground (however formulated) of mental disorder for his detention or for the appointment of a guardian or for the appointment of a receiver or other person (by whatever name called) to exercise powers with respect to his property or affairs
+An order shall be made by any court claiming jurisdiction in that behalf on the ground (however formulated) of mental disorder for their detention or for the appointment of a guardian or for the appointment of a receiver or other person (by whatever name called) to exercise powers with respect to their property or affairs

-he shall be removed from office by notice in writing served upon him on behalf of the Governing Board of the relevant Regional Centre but so that if he holds an appointment to an executive office which thereby automatically determines such removal shall be deemed an act of the Association and shall have effect without prejudice to any claim for damages for breach of any contract of service between him and the Association
+They shall be removed from office by notice in writing served upon them on behalf of the governing board of the relevant Regional Centre but so that if they hold an appointment to an executive office which thereby automatically determines such removal shall be deemed an act of the Association and shall have effect without prejudice to any claim for damages for breach of any contract of service between them and the Association

-A Governor removed from office by notice on behalf of a Regional Centre in accordance with Article 50(e) above may be replaced by a Governor nominated by such Regional Centre.
+A governor removed from office by notice on behalf of a Regional Centre in accordance with Article 50(e) above may be replaced by a governor nominated by such Regional Centre.

 Alternate Governors

-A Governor may at any time by writing under his hand and deposited at the Office, or delivered at a meeting of the Governing Board, appoint any other Governor or any other member of the Governing Board of his Regional Centre to be his alternate Governor and may in the same way at any time terminate such appointment.
+A governor may by writing under their hand and deposited at the Office, or delivered at a meeting of the governing board, appoint any other governor or any other member of the governing board of their Regional Centre to be their alternate governor and may in the same way at any time terminate such appointment.

-The appointment of an alternate Governor shall determine on the happening of any event which if he were a Governor would cause him to vacate such office or if his appointor ceases to be Governor.
+53. The practice of appointing an alternate governor is to provide continuity for the occasional absence of the appointed governor.
+Permanent alternates are not within the spirit of effective board conduct.